cosmos/developer-portal/hands-on-exercise/1-native/1-preparation.md

 $ cd chain-minimal
 ```

 You can already confirm that it compiles and runs correctly.
+You need Go version 1.21.
 To compile it, run:

 ```sh
 $ make install